derivia/study-notes/notes/PERSONAL-NOTES.md

 ### Basics

-- Network is the interconnection two different computers in order to make them communicate (exchange data), they are able to do that while following some kind of protocol.
+- Network is the interconnection two different computers in order to make then communicate (exchange data), they are able to do that while following some kind of protocol.
 - Firewall
     - A set of algorithms used to block incoming requests that could harm the system.
 - Proxy